Back to index of Scrabble pages by Donald Sauter.

 To help get the show on the road, I've moved the Scrabble II overview to an appendix at the bottom.
 You can easily find further discussion on other web pages of mine.

-The National Scrabble Championship was held in Orlando, Florida, in July 2008.
-The play-by-play for the "Table 1 games" for all 28 rounds of the tournament was posted on the internet.
+The U.S. National Scrabble Championship was held in Dayton, Ohio, in August 2009.
+The play-by-play for the "Table 1 games" for the 31 rounds of the tournament were posted on the internet.
 Presumably, Table 1 games are the games between the two players currently leading in the tournament.

 Even though Scrabble players compete against each other in a game, I view the final Scrabble board as the product of a team effort of all the players.
 (In the Dover club, we prefer threesomes and foursomes.)
 What you see below are the words on the final boards, not the individual plays.
 An exception is in the category I call "Mini-plays of just Two-letter Words", where you see the actual plays.
 Scrabble II has high standards and does not allow these exceptionally mindless mini-plays.